syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Layouts.md

 ## RTL

-you can customize the flow direction of `SfStepProgressBar` by using `FlowDirection` property.
+You can customize the flow direction of the `SfStepProgressBar` by using the `FlowDirection` property.

 Define the data templates in the Window’s resources.